DHLarsen/ChittyChat/readme.md

 Type the message and press enter.

 If port 8889 is occupied, please change the port variable in client/client.go and server/server.go

+To disconnect a client, end the process (CTRL + C in most terminals)